 Capital Resource Requirements – New prudential regime for investment firms

 In December 2019 the European Commission published rules introducing the Investment Firms Directive (“IFD”) and Investment Firms Regulation (“IFR”), a new prudential regime for EU investment firms, replacing the current CRR and CRD IV rules.
 All investment firms that are authorised in accordance with the provisions of the Markets in Financial Instruments Directive (MiFID) will be affected by the IFD/IFR.
 Post-Brexit the UK will not be subject to EU legislation but will adopt an equivalent UK-specific prudential regime, referred to as the UK Investment Firms Prudential Regime (UK IFPR).
 The FCA supports the overall goals of the EU regime and were heavily involved in the policy discussions.
-GBIM Limited will fall into scope of the UK IFPR which has a target implementation date of 01 January 2022.
+GBIM Limited fell into scope of the UK IFPR which was implemented from 1st January 2022.

 As mentioned in Section 2 above, the firm has a requirement to carry out internal capital adequacy assessments.
 GBIM has a process of monitoring its capital resource availability with comprehensive analysis of its capital requirements and potential risk exposures carried out within the firm’s Internal Capital Adequacy Assessment Process (ICAAP) – now superseded by the ICARA

 This document includes a review of the adequacy of the firm’s capital resources for the next three years based on its latest financial projections and considers the risks to which the business is exposed.
-The ICAAP also includes the results of various analyses aimed at assessing the firm’s position under different scenarios.
-Based on the ICAAP, the firm expects to have sufficient capital to cover its requirements and that no further capital is required.
-The ICAAP is updated annually and reviewed and approved by the Board of GBIM, this was subsequently replaced by the ICARA as required under IFPR.
+The ICAAP and ICARA also includes the results of various analyses aimed at assessing the firm’s position under different scenarios.
+Based on the ICARA, the firm expects to have sufficient capital to cover its requirements and that no further capital is required.
+The ICAAP was updated annually and reviewed and approved by the Board of GBIM, this was subsequently replaced by the ICARA as required under IFPR.
 The ICARA is reviewed at least annually or more often if required.

-The capital resource requirement is calculated as the higher of:
+The capital resource requirement within the ICAAP is calculated as the higher of: